ScottBarkman/django_protoman/README.md

 1. Ability to create folders if necessary (see above)
 2. Create some variables so you can pass in template names & directories
 3. Create a method to turn off/on jade creation
-4. Ability to pass in a dictionary to be returned as context
+4. Flesh out ability to pass in a dictionary to be returned as context (simple integration complete)